MikeTheHash/MikeTheHash/README.md

 ### Hi everyone! 👋
-Im MikeTheHash im a skilled programmer for 2 years,
+Im MikeTheHash im a skilled programmer & Ethical Hacker for 2 years

     using System;